-Possible Implication of Contaminated Vegetables in the Risk and Persistence of Water-borne Diseases in Foumbot municipality, West Cameroon: Bacteriological quality of some vegetables commonly sold
+Bacteriological quality of some vegetables commonly sold in Foumbot Markets: Implications for safe use of Vegetables

 ABSTRACT: The objective of this study was to determine the health risk associated with the consumption of vegetables sold in markets in Foumbot, in order to define a strategy for protecting consumers of market garden products in this area.
-100 samples of vegetables, i.e. 50 per market (the central and fresh food markets) were taken and analysed following standardized methods.
-Results showed that the bacterial load of the samples exceeded the standards established by the Health and Information Communication System (SCISCOM),.
+Hundred samples of vegetables, i.e. 50 per market (the central and fresh food markets) were taken and investigated following standardized methods.
+Results showed that the bacterial load of the samples exceeded the standards established by the Health and Information Communication System (SCISCOM).
 Observed values were: African eggplant (4.48 to 5.90 Log CFU/g), basil (4.77 to 4.84 Log CFU/g), carrots (4.42 to 6.05 Log CFU/g), celery (4.54 to 4.84 Log CFU/g), cucumbers (4.59 to 5.64 Log CFU/g), lettuce (3.73 to 4.72 Log CFU/g), parsley (4.01 to 5.98 Log CFU/g), peppers (2.66 to 5.75 Log CFU/g), chillies (4.31 to 4.92 Log CFU/g) and tomatoes (4.09 to 4.89 Log CFU/g).
 WHO stipulates that no parasite should be found on vegetables.
 These findings highlight the crucial importance of rigorous monitoring of the health quality of vegetables marketed in Foumbot.

 Keywords: health risk, market garden products, bacteria, Foumbot.